Author: | Alistair Gourlay |

 York Learning is committed to providing equal rights, equal opportunities and mutual respect for everyone with whom the Service has contact.
-We recognise that people may be disadvantaged through a range of circumstances and we will actively work to engage with all our employees and learners to understand, reduce and make appropriate adjustments for this disadvantage to enable the learner to access their learning.
+We recognise that people may be disadvantaged through a range of circumstances, and we will actively work to engage with all our employees and learners to understand and reduce disadvantage by making appropriate adjustments to enable the learner to access their learning.
 (Equality, Diversity and Inclusion Policy)

-York Learning Admissions Policy outlines our values and that we seek to recruit students from a diverse student community.
+York Learning’s Admissions Policy outlines our values and that we seek to recruit students from a diverse student community.
 We are committed to promoting equal opportunities for all students, recognising that our provision is enriched by a diverse student body that is reflective of the wider community.
-We welcome applications from motivated individuals from all backgrounds.
-We recognise that student potential is not always demonstrated merely by formal academic qualifications and are happy to accept home and international applicants and those from backgrounds that are under-represented within post-16 education.
+We welcome applications from individuals from all backgrounds.
+We recognise that student potential is not always demonstrated merely by formal academic qualifications and are happy to accept home and international applicants and those from backgrounds that are under-represented within post-16 education (subject to eligibility criteria).

 Access arrangements allow learners to show what they know, and can do, without changing the demands of the assessment.
 We aim to ensure that all learners who have additional reasonable requirements are not substantially disadvantaged by the difficulties they may have in relation to: